hgaard/resume/index.md

 __Login__

-I have been responsible for developing login and login federation solutions, using technologies like OpenId Connect, OAuth2, SAML and different flavours of 2 factor authentication.
+I have been responsible for developing login and login federation solutions, using technologies like OpenID Connect, OAuth2, SAML and different flavours of 2 factor authentication.

 __Cloud deployment__